 Kenya’s Revital acquires WHO prequalification for AD Syringes

-KENYA—Revital Healthcare EPZ of Kenya, East Africa’s largest manufacturer of auto-disabled syringes, has been granted World Health Organization (WHO) Prequalification for its auto-disabled (AD) products.
+KENYA—Revital Healthcare EPZ, the largest manufacturer of auto-disabled syringes in East Africa, has received World Health Organization (WHO) Prequalification for its auto-disabled (AD) syringes.

-Approximately 1,500 products have been prequalified to date, including in vitro diagnostics (IVDs), male circumcision devices, medicines, vaccines, immunization devices, cold chain equipment, and vector control products, to help improve public health in low- and middle-income countries (LMIC).
+So far, WHO has prequalified around 1,500 medical products, including in vitro diagnostics (IVDs), male circumcision devices, medicines, vaccines, cold chain equipment, and vector control products.

-The establishment of key continental agencies and coordination bodies, such as the Partnership for African Vaccine Manufacturing, African Medicines Agency, African Medical Supplies Platform, and the Africa Pharmaceutical Technology Foundation, has significantly advanced the agenda for local manufacturing.
+To support this vision, several key organizations and initiatives have been established, including the Partnership for African Vaccine Manufacturing, the African Medicines Agency, the African Medical Supplies Platform, and the Africa Pharmaceutical Technology Foundation.

 For all the latest healthcare industry news from Africa and the World, subscribe to our NEWSLETTER, and YouTube Channel, follow us on Twitter and LinkedIn, and like us on Facebook.